 - Cancer: Certain types of cancer, like leukemia, lymphoma and myeloma affect the immune system directly.
 These cancers occur when immune cells grow uncontrollably.

 - Sepsis: Sepsis is an overwhelming response of your body’s immune system to an infection.
-Your body’s response to the infection triggers widespread inflammation and causes a downward spiral of events that can end in organ damage, organ failure and death.
+This triggers widespread inflammation and causes a downward spiral of events that can end in organ damage, organ failure and death.

 - Medications: Some medications, such as corticosteroids, can weaken the immune system.
 And after an organ transplant, people take immunosuppressant medications.
 These medicines help prevent a failed transplant (rejection).
 However, these drugs increase your risk of infection and disease.